Baiba and Pat - Pangboche village with Everest & Amadablam behind

 Pat’s photographic career took off when he scaled Mount Everest in 1982 as the photographer for Canada’s first and widely publicized expedition to that mountain.
 With the unwavering support of Equinox Magazine, he continued a global climbing spree to the highest peak on every continent.
 By 1986, he reached the summit of Irian Jaya’s Carstensz Pyramid, thus completing the Seven Summits project.
 His book, Beyond Everest: Quest for the Seven Summits, documents that hallmark adventure.
 In recognition of these achievements, he received the Order of Canada in 1988 and the Summit of Excellence at the 1990 Banff Mountain Film Festival.

 Not many couples manage the challenges of working and playing together (balancing the fiery mix of ego and character), but we’ve managed to forge a career together and still stay best buddies.
-We are based in the hamlet of Wilmer, B.C., overlooking the Columbia River Wetlands, home to the critical Pacific Avian Flyway.
-Our base acts as a launch pad for our global jaunts and the Purcell and Rocky mountains in our back yard magnanimously provide both inspiration and perspiration.
+Now retired, we are based in the hamlet of Wilmer, B.C., overlooking the Columbia River Wetlands, home to the critical Pacific Avian Flyway.
+Our base acts as a launch pad for global jaunts and the Purcell and Rocky mountains in our back yard magnanimously provide both inspiration and perspiration.

 In the early 70s, Pat joined forces with local environmental activists to help establish the Purcell Wilderness Conservancy.
 Today he and Baiba lend their support to Wildsight conservation efforts aimed at mitigating the destructive forces of industrial tourism development and extractive industries in the Purcell Mountain range and neighbouring Rockies.
-As of 2010, Baiba sits on the board of directors of Wildsight.
+As of 2010, Baiba sat for a time on the board of directors of Wildsight.

 In 2010, the Alpine Club of Canada and the Association of Canadian Mountain Guides bestowed the tremendous honour of inviting Pat to be the patron of the 21st Annual Mountain Guide’s Ball (in 2013, Pat was delighted to receive honorary membership in the ACC).
 Not only was it a great party, but the funds raised went straight into Wildsight’s Education in the Wild program, which takes school kids up to grade 12 on cool ecology field trips in the Purcell and Rocky Mountain watershed with professional instructors.
 Click “Focused On Adventure“ to scroll through the booklet that author Lynn Martel prepared which nicely sums up Pat & Baiba’s life of adventure and conservation together.